stanford-ccb/ccb-id/README.md

 apply -m ecodse-model -o ecodse-results.csv -e -v
 ```

 Where the output file `ecodse-results.csv` will have the output species prediction probabilities.
 The `-e` flag ensure the ECODSE data will be used, and the `-v` flag sets the module to verbose mode to report classification metrics.
+If you *really* want to find the original results, see this [scrappy code](https://github.com/christobal54/aei-grad-school/blob/master/bin/neon-classification.py)

 ## Using other data